gusmp/ValidationExtensions/README.md

 ValidateCertificate(string serialNumber, X509Certificate2 issuer, string urlOCSP)

-This methods validates a serial number against a give ocsp server.
+This method validates a serial number against a given ocsp server.

 6.Why not an unique Validation method?
 =======================================

 Good question.
 The root of the problem comes from diversity of certificates.
 Some have the CRL distribution points extension, others OCSP, others both and others no one.
 Because create an unique method will make the developers life easier at first sight, it could become a hell when a certificate cannot be validated, adding workarounds to you code.
-However, this extensions are enough high level but primite at the same time to developod a method for which validate the certificates you expect to work with should be piece of cake.
+However, this extensions are enough high level but primitive at the same time to develop a method for which validate the certificates you expect to work with should be piece of cake.